-- Hang a doll clothes line in the yard and do the doll’s laundry.
+- Hang a doll clothes line in the yard and wash the doll’s laundry.

-- Make musical instruments and take your marching band for a walk around the neighbourhood!
+- Make musical instruments for a “marching band” walk around the neighbourhood!

 - Make a batch of ghost mud with toilet paper, soap and water.
 It’s an amazing sensory experience!

 - Make melted art with crayons and sunshine.

 - Paint shaving cream clouds on a mirror.

 - Make one-ingredient banana ice cream.
 It’s so good and so healthy!